 - Lysine.
 An amino acid, lysine is available as an oral supplement and as a cream.

 - Rhubarb and sage.
 A cream combining rhubarb and sage may be about as effective as acyclovir (Zovirax) cream.

 - Stress reduction.
-If your cold sores are triggered by stress, you might want to try relaxation techniques, such as deep-breathing exercises and meditation.
+If your cold sores are brought on by stress, you might want to try relaxation techniques.
+Examples include deep-breathing exercises and meditation.

 Preparing for your appointment